pijiongmares/logseq/pages/Wonders Corp.md

 									- Call : customer/client number or any number. also shows the saved contact information for the restaurant
 									- Recorded time follows the restaurant's local time
 									- Disable calls (for selected agents only) : option to redirect call to restaurant or the restaurant is close
-		- #### customer information and order list section (left sidebar)
+							- #### Customer Information and Order List Section (Left Sidebar)
 							- phone number
 							- name
 							- address (street, apt/house/biz no., city) with distance in miles between the customer and the client
 							- order remarks
 							- conf note (customer remarks shows)\
 							- customer language radio button
 							- split order : separate order, payment, and receipt (sub orders)
 		- ##### add and minus button
 		- increment or decrement quantity
 		- ##### save